contagon/handbook/handbook/13-sunday-school.md

 * Oversee efforts to improve gospel learning and teaching at home and at church.
 * Organize Sunday School classes, with the bishopric’s approval (see [13.3](13-sunday-school.md#133-sunday-school-classes)).
 Recommend to the bishopric adult members to serve as Sunday School teachers.
 * Support, encourage, and instruct Sunday School teachers.
 Help them become more effective gospel teachers by following the principles in the scriptures and [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/preface?lang=eng).
 Encourage them to study [Teaching in the Savior’s Way](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/preface?lang=eng).
-* Lead teacher council meetings as directed by the bishop (see Teaching in the Savior’s Way, [3](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/teacher-council-meetings?lang=eng)).
+* Lead teacher council meetings as guided by the bishop (see Teaching in the Savior’s Way, [3](https://www.churchofjesuschrist.org/study/manual/teaching-in-the-saviors-way/teacher-council-meetings?lang=eng)).
 * Encourage teachers to reach out to members who do not attend classes.
 ### 13.2.3 Sunday School Teachers